Characters of the Silent Hill series: James Sunderland

 Subsequent installments in the series made references to James.
 James makes cameo appearances in the joke endings of Silent Hill 3, Silent Hill: Shattered Memories (voiced by Tomm Hulett) and Silent Hill: Downpour.

-James was portrayed by Guy Cihi in the original version and by Troy Baker in the game's 2011 remastering.
+James was portrayed by Guy Cihi in the original version and by Troy Baker in the game's 2012 remastering.

+Also by Luke Roberts in the 2024 remake.